 Although the concrete puts me off a little, the waterfall itself is quite spectacular, at least I would imagine it would be in the wet season or following heavy rain.
 Gangga was almost completely dried up when I visited in September, however, it still had a large swimming hole at its base.

 Tibu Bunter (Tete Batu)

-Most of the waterfalls in Lombok are located in the central and northern regions.
-For this reason, I’d recommend either staying in Senggigi, Senaru, Sembulan or Tetebatu in order to make day trips to some of the epic Lombok waterfalls on this list.
+Most of the waterfalls on Lombok are located in the central and northern regions.
+For this reason, I'd recommend either staying in Senggigi, Senaru, Sembulan or Tetebatu in order to make day trips to some of the epic Lombok waterfalls on this list.

 Where to Stay in North Lombok - Senaru or Sembalun

 The two main areas to stay in north Lombok are Senaru and Sembalun.
 These are two great places to stay for hiking, especially if you want to climb Mount Rinjani or Pergasingan Hill.
 You'll also find some of the best waterfalls in this region, including Tiu Teja, Sendang Gile, and Mangku Sakti waterfalls.

 Where to Stay in Sembalun